 The Purdue Alumni Association will implement all measures enacted by the University which follows all Centers for Disease Control and Prevention and federal recommendations.

 Understandably, the coronavirus is raising concerns about the safety of large gatherings held by our clubs and networks worldwide.
 The safety and comfort of the Purdue Alumni community remains our number one priority.

-There may be options to have a speaker live stream or send a recorded message.
+CAMPUS SPEAKERS — There may be options to have a speaker live stream or send a recorded message for virtual events.
 Please contact your Purdue Alumni liaison to discuss these alternative options.

 CANCELATION PROCEDURES — If you decide to cancel or postpone an event, please notify your Purdue Alumni staff liaison immediately so that we can manage any communications scheduled to promote the event.

 - The Purdue Alumni Association will issue a cancelation email alerting all recipients in your respective club/network.